-How do you go back to the Home screen now? --> Tap the Home button.
-Is the MyPics/Photos/Gallery app closed now? --> No. It is still open on my phone.
+How do you go back to the home screen now? --> Tap the Home button.
+Is the MyPics/Photos app closed now? --> No. It is still open on my phone.
 Is it ok? --> Maybe.
 But when we have too many apps open, the phone becomes slower.
 The battery life becomes shorter.
-Some apps use more battery.
-It is a good idea to close an app after you finish it.